keithmacinnis/django-py-playground/README.md

 # django-py-playground
-A django / firebase crud app
+An incomplete django / firebase crud app

 ## To Run